isomerpages/cris-scri/news-and-events/news/_posts/2024-05-16-post-World Clinical Trials Day: Meet the trailblazers transforming tomorrow's health.md

 </div>
 <p>Clinical trials drive impactful patient, healthcare, and economic outcomes
-and are at the core of translational research – transforming results from research studies into innovative applications that benefit people. &nbsp;Trials focusing on significant public health issues that are particularly relevant to Singapore can provide valuable insights into local healthcare systems for professionals regarding optimal prevention and treatment methods.</p>
+and are at the core of translational research – transforming results from research studies into innovative applications that benefit people.
+Trials focusing on significant public health issues that are particularly relevant to Singapore can provide valuable insights into local healthcare systems for professionals regarding optimal prevention and treatment methods.</p>